15 Best Places to Live in Utah

 Wasatch Hollow, Utah

-Just south of Yalecrest is the neighbourhood of Wasatch Hollow.
-This small suburb is in fact considered to the best neighbourhood to buy property in the Salt Lake City area.
+Just south of Yalecrest is the neighborhood of Wasatch Hollow.
+This small suburb is considered the best community to buy property in Salt Lake City.

-It is becoming more and more popular with the millennial generation who are on the hunt for their first homes.
-So not only is demand high but value rising.
+It is becoming increasingly popular with the millennial generation, who are hunting for their first homes.
+So not only is demand high, but the value is rising.

-Properties in Wasatch Hollow are what makes the area so highly sought after.
-Think classic American tree-lined avenues with white-washed detached homes and kids selling lemonade on the sidewalk; it’s that kinda place.
-Median home value is $353,200 but it seems that the higher value properties come on the market more frequently.
+Properties in Wasatch Hollow are what make the area so highly sought after.
+Think classic American tree-lined avenues with white-washed detached homes and kids selling lemonade on the sidewalk; it’s that place.
+The median home value is above the national average, but the higher-value properties seem to come on the market more frequently.

 10. North Logan